 Animal Frolics

-Animal frolics is a celebrative expressive process that allows students a great freedom to express and enjoy themselves moving, interacting with each other, and with the teacher.
+Animal frolics is a celebrative, expressive and embodied process that allows students a great freedom to express and enjoy themselves moving, and interacting with each other, and with the teacher while at the same time respecting each others limits and boundaries.

-Animal frolics allows and encourages practing a range of emotional expression
+Animal frolics allows and encourages practising a range of vocal and emotional expressions.

 Animal frolics allow kids and teachers to interact in a more primal play.